 Racegoers can choose from four enclosures: Royal Enclosure, Queen Anne Enclosure, Village Enclosure and Windsor Enclosure.
 The Royal Enclosure is renowned for its sartorial splendour, where Ladies are reminded to dress in formal daywear and Gentlemen are expected to wear a full morning suit.
 For more inspiration on what to wear according to the enclosure, take a look at each of the style guides below.

 All racegoers are encouraged to dress for the occasion so whichever enclosure guests have tickets for, it’s best to make every effort to impress, especially when it comes to hats which are strongly advised throughout.
 Below are some general guidelines to follow to help make sure that you keep in line with the Royal Ascot dress code including Race Day Dresses.

 It’s best to err on the side of caution, avoid such things as mini skirts and crop tops or dresses that shows a little too much skin, including shoulders and the midriff.
 Skirts and dresses should fall below or just above the knee, off the shoulder or strapless dresses are a definite no-no.

-Hats and fascinators
+Race day hats and fascinators

-Fascinators are no longer allowed in the Royal Enclosure, members must wear a suitable Ascot Hat with a solid base of 4 inches or more.
+Fascinators are no longer allowed in the Royal Enclosure, members must wear a suitable Ascot hat with a solid base of 4 inches or more.
 Fascinators are allowed in the other enclosures and there is no requirement for the size of headwear, only that whatever you wear on your head must be worn at all times.